bionlplab/awesome-nlp-in-ebm/README.md

 - **Retrieval Augmented Generation enabled generative pre-trained transformer 4 ({GPT-4}) Performance for Clinical Trial Screening** (2024), Unlu, Ozan et al.  (https://doi.org/10.1101/2024.02.08.24302376)
 - **Aesthetic surgery advice and counseling from artificial intelligence: A rhinoplasty consultation with {ChatGPT}** (2023), Xie, Yi et al.  (https://doi.org/10.1007/s00266-023-03338-7)
 - **Development and evaluation of a large language model of ophthalmology in Chinese** (2024), Zheng, Ce et al.  (https://doi.org/10.1136/bjo-2023-324526)

+# Acknowledgement
+This project was sponsored by the National Library of Medicine grant R01LM009886, R01LM014344, and R01LM014573.